Text

 Maximum distance in world units beyond which the text will disappear, 350.0 by default.

-Maximum width in points beyond which the text will automatically break line, 0 by default (disabled).
-Expressed in world units if the text type is TextType.World.
+Maximum width in world units beyond which the text will automatically break line, 0 by default (disabled).
+Expressed in points if the text type is TextType.Screen.

 Whether to display a tail under the background frame, like a text bubble, false by default.